paveloom-d/paveloom-os/README.md

 rpm-ostree rebase ostree-unverified-registry:ghcr.io/paveloom-d/paveloom-os:latest
 ```

 The image is updated daily.
-You can use dates as [tags](https://github.com/paveloom-d/paveloom-os/pkgs/container/paveloom-os), too.
+You can use dates and short refs as [tags](https://github.com/paveloom-d/paveloom-os/pkgs/container/paveloom-os), too.